benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q195.png)

-_**Q228:** Any dragon owned by Brandon Stark, and the 3 dragons it froze or fired at the largest number of times_
+_**Q228:** Any dragon owned by Brandon Stark that fired at at least 2 dragons, and the 3 dragon-pairs on which it cumulatively fired at the largest number of times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q228.png)